babakfp/enable-youtube-live-chat-by-default/README.md

 ## Installation

 1. Install [Node](https://nodejs.org).
-2. Open project folder and:
+2. Open the project folder and:
     1. Run `npm i -g pnpm`.
     2. Run `pnpm i`.
     3. Run `pnpm postcss:popup:watch`.
-3. In your browser go to the extensions page: `chrome://extensions`.
+3. In your browser, go to the extensions page: `chrome://extensions`.
-4. Enable the "Developer mode".
+4. Enable "Developer mode".
-5. Click "Load unpacked" to upload the package.
+5. Click on the "Load unpacked" button to select and upload the package.

 ## Report